 As we've already discussed, the causes of red moles are usually harmless and are not a worrying sign of the health of your skin; they are indicators that maybe your diet is off or you are suffering the consequences of stress, hormonal changes or simple genetics.
 However, you must monitor this type of mole and seek medical advice in specific situations.
 These are:

 - They appear suddenly and in a large quantity: if more than two moles appear at once, it is advisable that you go to a dermatologist.

 - If the edges of the mole are irregular and its texture is rough you should also see a specialist.
 Melanoma is the most aggressive skin cancer and is indicated by a large area of the mole and it having a varied coloration as opposed to one color.

 - If you see that it measures more than 6 mm it is recommended to see a doctor, as red moles may be cancerous if they get to this size.

 - If the moles are asymmetric, it is also advised to visit the dermatologist.

 - If you see the color of the mole getting darker you should see a doctor.

 However, if you don't have any of the previously mentioned, you can choose to remove your red moles for aesthetic reasons.
 This removal of red moles from the skin is becoming much more common in elective surgery, although costs vary according to medical insurance, doctor rates and the country to which the health service belongs.
 They might also offer cryosurgery (where the red moles are frozen off the skin) or laser surgery where they do the same thing with lasers.

-If you'd like to read similar articles to What Causes Red Moles on Your Skin, we recommend you browse around our Family health category.
+If you want to read similar articles to What Causes Red Moles on Your Skin, we recommend you visit our Family health category.